Urania: Differentially Private Insights into AI Use: Urania : A DP Framework for Text Summarization

-\begin{enumerate}[nosep] \item \textbf{[Embedding Generation]} This step is the same as in the public pipeline. \item \textbf{[Clustering]} Non-private clustering algorithms usually output both cluster centers and cluster assignments.
-However, cluster assignments are non-private in the add-remove model; hence, DP clustering algorithms output only cluster centers. \begin{enumerate}[nosep] \item First, we generate cluster centers using an $(\epsc, \deltac)$-DP k-means algorithm.
-Although we use the algorithm from~\cite{chang21practical}, any DP clustering algorithm can be used here and the same privacy guarantees would follow. \item Each conversation is assigned to its nearest cluster center. \end{enumerate} \item \textbf{[Keyword Extraction]} For each cluster, we: \begin{itemize}[nosep] \item Apply DP to the cluster size with privacy parameter $\eps_{\text{size}}$.
-If the noisy size falls below a threshold $\tau$, we skip the cluster to prevent privacy leakage from small groups. \item Sample several conversations from the cluster.
+\begin{enumerate}[nosep] \item \textbf{[Embedding Generation]} This step is the same as in $\SimplifiedClio$. \item \textbf{[Clustering]} Non-private clustering algorithms usually output both cluster centers and cluster assignments.
+However, cluster assignments are non-private for add-remove adjacency; hence, DP clustering algorithms output only cluster centers. \begin{enumerate}[nosep] \item First, we generate cluster centers using an $(\epsc, \deltac)$-DP k-means algorithm.
+Although we use the algorithm described in~\cite{chang21practical}, any DP clustering algorithm can be used here and the same privacy guarantees would follow. \item Each conversation is assigned to its nearest cluster center. \end{enumerate} \item \textbf{[Keyword Extraction]} For each cluster, we: \begin{itemize}[nosep] \item Apply DP to the cluster size with privacy parameter $\eps_{\text{size}}$.
+If the noised size is smaller than a threshold $\tau$, we skip the cluster to avoid generating summaries that will not be meaningful. \item Sample several conversations from the cluster.
 For empty clusters that pass the threshold due to noise, we randomly select keywords from the predefined set. \item Use an LLM to extract relevant keywords from the predefined set $\mathcal{K}$ for each sampled conversation.
-For the purpose of DP, we restrict the keywords chosen from each conversation, say 5 keywords for each conversation.
-See Prompts in \Cref{apx:LLMSelectKeywords_prompt}. \item Apply a DP histogram mechanism with privacy parameter $\epshist$ to identify the most frequent keywords. \item Test various settings of $\eps_{\text{size}}$ and $\tau$ to evaluate the trade-off between privacy protection and utility. \end{itemize} \item \textbf{[Summary Generation]} For each cluster, we generate a high-level summary using only the selected keywords.
-See Prompts in \Cref{apx:llm_summarize_2_prompt} \end{enumerate}
+For the purpose of DP, we restrict the number of keywords chosen per conversation to at most 5.
+See prompts in \secref{apx:LLMSelectKeywords_prompt}. \item Apply a DP histogram mechanism with privacy parameter $\epshist$ to identify the most frequent keywords. \item Test various settings of $\eps_{\text{size}}$ and $\tau$ to evaluate the trade-off between privacy protection and utility. \end{itemize} \item \textbf{[Summary Generation]} For each cluster, we generate a high-level summary using only the selected keywords.
+See prompts in \secref{apx:llm_summarize_2_prompt}.
+We also discuss creating a hierarchy of summaries in \secref{apx:hierarchy}. \end{enumerate}

 \begin{theorem}[Privacy Guarantee] Let $k, t \in \N$, $\epsc, \epshist,\epssize > 0$, and $\deltac \in [0, 1]$.
-Then $\Urania$ satisfies $(\epsc + \epshist + \epssize, \deltac)$-DP. \end{theorem}
+Then $\Urania_{k, t, \epsc, \epshist, \eps_{\text{size}}, \deltac}$ satisfies $(\epsc + \epshist + \epssize, \deltac)$-DP. \end{theorem}

 \begin{proof} The algorithm can be split into four parts: cluster center generation from the original dataset (steps 1-2(a)), estimating cluster sizes, an algorithm generating key words for a given list of cluster centers passing size test and the original dataset (step 3 (b)), and summary generation from a given set of keywords (step 4).
 We use DP properties (\Cref{prop:dp-properties}).